ZMonfared/DSAIlab/_posts/2026-07-22-yamakou-habil.md

 <br>
 <br>

-We congratulate **Dr. Markus Yamakou** of FAU Erlangen/Nürnberg on his successful habilitation talk, hosted by our research group.
+We congratulate **Dr. Marius Yamakou** of FAU Erlangen/Nürnberg on his successful habilitation talk, hosted by our research group.